-Child Care Advanced Level 3 (Triple) studied at phs
+Child Care Advanced Level 3 studied at PHS

 QUALIFICATIONS NEEDED TO START THE COURSE